-Since bursting onto the international poetry scene in 1987 with her long poem "Kinds of Water," Carson has published numerous books of poetry including Short Talks (Brick Books, 1992); Glass, Irony and God (New Directions, 1995), short listed for the Forward Prize; Plainwater: Essays and Poetry (Knopf, 1996); Autobiography of Red (Knopf, 1998), short listed for the National Book Critics Circle Award and the T.S.
+Since bursting onto the international poetry scene in 1987 with her long poem "Kinds of Water," Carson has published numerous books of poetry including Short Talks (Brick Books, 1992); Glass, Irony and God (New Directions, 1995), which was shortlisted for the Forward Prize; Plainwater: Essays and Poetry (Knopf, 1996); Autobiography of Red (Knopf, 1998), short listed for the National Book Critics Circle Award and the T.S.
 Eliot Prize; The Beauty of the Husband: A Fictional Essay in 29 Tangos (Knopf, 2001), winner of the T.S.
 Eliot Prize for Poetry; and NOX (New Directions, 2010).
 Her most recent books are Red Doc> (Knopf, 2013) and Antigonick (New Directions, 2015).

 Carson is also a Classics scholar, the translator of Electra (Oxford University Press, 2001); If Not, Winter: Fragments of Sappho (Knopf, 2002); An Oresteia (Faber and Faber, 2009), and the author of Eros the Bittersweet (Princeton University Press, 1986).

 Reviewers have praised the range of Carson’s verse, consistently describing her poetry as inventive, visionary, and highly unique.
 Scholars often discuss the influence of her academic history; Roger Gilbert has noted, “unlike many academic poets she deploys her scholarly voice as a dramatic instrument whose expressive power lies partly in its fragility.”